buddhaman/tim_engine/readme.txt

 - Graph in nuklear gui? or in own gui
 - Make function for visualizing constraint without gui to reuse.

-- set parameters before training.
 - 2D lighting.
-- Only recalculate body positions when dirty.

 - Add icons for all edit buttons.